 How will I be compensated if I miss time from work because of my work injury?

 You should receive time-loss benefits from the insurer if your attending physician authorizes time off work or modified work (also called “light duty”) that results in lost wages.
 Your first check will usually be issued two weeks after you report the claim to your employer.
+If the insurer denies your claim within 14 days, no time loss benefits will be paid.

 Is there a waiting period before I will be eligible for time-loss benefits?